Tips For Handling Crowds in Outdoor Spaces

 Remember that anytime you are in a crowd, you are the crowd.
 This is something we often forget when faced with packed trails in outdoor spaces.
 We can easily fall into the trap of thinking that everyone else is the problem.
 Keep in mind that all visitors have just as much right to be there as you do.
 These spaces belong to all of us.
 Having patience and being considerate of all those you are sharing the outdoor space with goes a long way.
 Most of us are receiving the same benefits from nature no matter what activity we partake in.
-See something less than Leave No Trace?
-Consider using the Authority of the Resource technique to politely educate, and remember that confrontation or shaming is never the answer.
+Remember that confrontation or shaming others is never the answer.

 Get Up Earlier

 Headed for a hike, paddle, or ride?
 Trails and parking lots can often begin to fill around 9-10 AM.
 Getting an early start can allow you to enjoy the trail with some solitude and be ready to head home before the crowds start to form.
 This also opens up your parking spot for other visitors arriving later in the day, helping to curb the impacts that can arise from parking on vegetation.

 Even heavy crowds will start to thin the farther you get off the beaten path.
 This can mean hiking in a little farther on popular trails or driving in to the deeper corners of parks and protected areas.
 Generally, heading to the areas just on the outskirts of the most popular trails, viewpoints, and areas will mean a little more solitude.
 This also helps to disperse visitors, and so impacts, across a larger area, meaning less cumulative impacts over time.

 Explore Outside of Iconic Areas